Intersex is a form of biological diversity

 There are intersex men, intersex women, gender non-conforming intersex people, intersex people with non-binary gender identities, intersex people who are both male and female, and other gender identities.
 Relatedly, intersex people possess many different legal sex assignments.

 In many cases, the gender identities of intersex people match our birth sex assignments; most people born with intersex variations are not transgender or gender diverse.
+This also means that the word “cisgender” does not mean “non-intersex”.
+If you want a word for non-intersex then the word is “endosex” – “endo” for “within” sex characteristics norms.

-Some of us have gender identities that differ from our birth sex assignment.
+Some of us have do have gender identities that differ from our birth sex assignment.
 In these cases the original assignment was incorrect.
 A particular difficulty faced by many intersex people in this situation is that we may have had involuntary and irreversible medical treatment to make our bodies appear more like our incorrect assigned sex.

 Morgan Carpenter says in an article published by SBS: